hygraph/rich-text/packages/react-renderer/README.md

 ### Empty elements

 By default, we remove empty headings from the element list to prevent SEO issues.
+Other elements, such as `thead` are also removed.
+You can find the complete list [here](https://github.com/GraphCMS/rich-text/blob/main/packages/react-renderer/src/defaultElements.tsx).

 ### TypeScript